li-clutter-org/loadimpact-server-metrics/readme.txt

-metricsmain.py - main module - depends on psutil
+li-metrics-agent.py - main module - depends on psutil

-metricservice.py - Windows service. depends on metricsmain.py and pywin32
+li-metrics-agent-service.py - Windows service. depends on li-metrics-agent.py and pywin32

 Install as service:
-python metricservice.py install
+python li-metrics-agent-service.py install
 (note: service needs to run as a defined user, not as System)

 uninstall:
-python metricservice.py remove
+python li-metrics-agent-service.py remove

 start or stop service:

-net start metricservice
+net start LoadImpactServerMetricsAgent
-net stop metricservice
+net stop LoadImpactServerMetricsAgent

-servermetrics.cfg - configuration file
+Agent configuration:

+li-metrics-agent.conf.sample - Sample agent configuration file, containing inline comments.
+The agent expects its config file to be named "li-metrics-agent.conf" and usually be located in /etc/li-metrics-agent/

 psutil: